ZetaRet/ide-protoss/README.md

 - notification settings in Atom IDE
 - click `ProtoSS` at breadcrumbs to refresh info of file
 - hover and click tooltips
-- absolute file location and descriptor info
+- absolute/relative/current file location and descriptor info
 - number of lines and file stats on click
 - number of tokens and current active grammar in ProtoSS IDE
+- `breadcrumbs` settings to show/hide items
 - name of package [click to open package JSON in IDE]
 - name of `JSON` descriptor [click to open JSON descriptor in IDE]
 - number of properties INSTANCE-STATIC and click preview